CodeGator/CG.Purple/BACKLOG.md

 * All dialogs should use the mudblazor extensions.

-* We've removed all cascading deletes from the DAL, so now we need to write code to disable operations, in the UI, that will fail due to FK relations.
+* We've removed all cascading deletes from the DAL, so now we need to write code to disable operations, in the UI, that will fail due to FK constraints.

 * Need a better UI for messages, just not sure what, yet.